 Overview: Which Trademark Symbol Should I Use?

 Here, the circled “R” (®), “TM” (™), and “SM” (℠) symbols tell the world what IP rights you claim.

-You may use the circled “R” (®) only after successfully trademark registration.
+You can use the circled “R” (®) only after successful trademark registration.
 In fact, it is purely optional and you do not need to use it, but it is a wise idea.
 Why?
 Because it tells the world you value your mark, your trademark stands behind quality products or services, and to scare off would-be infringers.
 Put the ® to the upper right of your trademark.
 This provides notice to the public that you claim trademark registration in that jurisdiction.

 On the other hand, you can use “TM” (™) and “SM” (℠) even if you did get a registration.
 “TM” (™) and “SM” (℠) are used when a trademark is used in commerce with goods and/or services.
 Briefly, TM is used to designate an unregistered trademark, while “SM” (℠) is used for an unregistered service mark.